Quick filter

 Hardware-in-the-Loop Modelling and Validation of a Grid Forming Battery Energy Storage System

-SILVERIO CASULLIGIORGIO GIANNUZZIGIOVANNI MASSAANDREA PORCUSALVATORE TESSITOREMATTEO CONTU
+SILVERIO CASULLIGIORGIO MARIA GIANNUZZIGIOVANNI MASSAANDREA PORCUSALVATORE TESSITOREMATTEO CONTUROBERTO GNUDI

 Terna S.p.A., Italy